Skip to main content

 3. Scats (Droppings)

-Pig scats vary depending on diet.
+Pig scats vary significantly depending on diet.

 Typical features: